Finding printed music

-Using the 'advanced' option on the library catalogue will help with music searches
+Using the 'advanced search' option will help with finding music

 Because music can be published in different languages or with different nicknames, it can be tricky!
-There are fields for author [composer] and title, as well as keyword fields such as 'all of these words'.
+There are fields for author [composer] and title, as well as keyword fields.
 We try and catalogue music so that you can find it, but if you get stuck, please ask us for help.

-Sometimes individual songs are only published in anthologies and not mentioned separately on the catalogue, so you would need to search by the name of the anthology.
+Sometimes individual songs are only published in anthologies and not mentioned separately on Library Search, so you would need to search by the name of the anthology.

 If you would like to obtain sheet music that we don’t stock, please contact the Collection Management Librarian Francis Firth – he may be able to purchase or hire it.